damoncro/cronos_cassini_brownie_template/README.md

 brownie run scripts/deploy.py --network cassini # it would deploy to cassini testnet!
 ```

-6. Call `fund.py` to transfer TCRO to the contract we deployed in step 2.
+6. Call `fund.py` to transfer TCRO to the contract we deployed in last step.
 Modify the TCRO value in `fund.py` if you would like to.
 ``` sh
 brownie run scripts/fund.py --network cassini
 ```